add2cal/add-to-calendar-button/README.md

 1. Requires NodeJS and a project, which builds on it (e.g. React or Angular).
 2. Rund **`npm install add-to-calendar-button`**.
 3. Import the module into your project/component.
-For example with Angular: `import { atcb_init } from 'add-to-calendar-button';`.
+For example with Angular/React: `import { atcb_init } from 'add-to-calendar-button';`.
 4. Init the js with `atcb_init();`.
 5. Include the css.
-For example with Angular, add the following to the global style.css: `@import 'add-to-calendar-button/assets/css/atcb.min'`;
+For example with Angular or React, add the following to the global style.css: `@import 'add-to-calendar-button/assets/css/atcb.min'`;
 6. Create your button as can be seen in the "Configuration" section below.
 7. That is it.
 The script takes care of all the rest. :)